MediaComem/comem-archidep/ex/systemd-deployment.md

 $> sudo systemctl status todolist
 ```

-You should be able to access the running todolist application in your browser on your server's IP address and port 3000.
+You should be able to access the running todolist application in your browser on
+your server's IP address and port 3000 (e.g. `1.2.3.4:3000`).

+### Troubleshooting

+If `sudo systemctl status todolist` indicates a problem with your unit file, be
+sure to run `sudo systemctl daemon-reload` after fixing it to take the changes
+into account.